Kering says will make acquisitions only once Puma turned around

-PARIS (Reuters) - French luxury and sports brand group Kering (PRTP.PA) on Thursday said it would go back on the acquisition trail in the sports and lifestyle sector only once it had turned around Puma.
+PARIS, April 24 (Reuters) - French luxury and sports brand group Kering on Thursday said it would go back on the acquisition trail in the sports and lifestyle sector only once it had turned around Puma.

 “We will resume acquisitions once Puma’s results have improved,” Kering Deputy Chief Executive Jean-Francois Palus told a conference call with investors about the group’s first quarter sales.